jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/autism.md

 ### Consider providing information in video format
 * Consider providing information in video format with captions & transcripts
-* Visual users said that it was easier for them to process and remember information from video than from text only.
+* THis will make it easier for users to process and remember information from video than from text only.
 Most users also find captions and transcripts for videos useful.

 ### Use visuals with the text to facilitate understanding